portainer/portainer-docs/docs/source/agent.rst

 ::

-  $ docker network create --driver overlay portainer_agent_network
+  $ docker network create --driver overlay --attachable portainer_agent_network

 *Step 2*, deploying the Agent as a `global` service in your cluster: